 Subject: Draft of Carrier Affirmation of Thousands-Block Pooling Readiness form

-Carrier Affirmation of Thousands-Block Pooling Readiness
+Carrier Affirmation of Thousands-Block Pooling (TBP) Readiness

 The following form is to affirm that the Company below is ready for TBP implementation.

-Specifically, the company affirms that they have performed sufficient production level testing to confirm that their:
+Specifically, the Company affirms that they have performed sufficient production level testing to confirm that their:

-processing of LNP Telephone Number (TN) disconnect notifications (i.e., Snapbacks) operates correctly in a TBP environment such that double TN assignments can be avoided, and
+processing of Local Number Portability (LNP) Telephone Number (TN) disconnect notifications (i.e., Snapbacks) operates correctly in a TBP environment such that double TN assignments can be avoided;

-intake into inventory of a contaminated Thousands-Block assigned by the CNA will avoid placing ported TNs into inventory, thereby causing double TN assignments.
+intake into inventory of a contaminated Thousands-Block assigned by the CNA will avoid placing ported TNs into inventory, thereby causing double TN assignments; and

+LNP database queries are performed on a database configured to receive Thousands-Block records.

-The company also affirms that they have performed sufficient production level testing to confirm that they have sufficient processes in place to return such blocks in accordance with the Canadian TBCOCAG.
+The Company also affirms that they have performed sufficient production level testing to confirm that they have sufficient processes in place to return such blocks in accordance with the Canadian TBCOCAG.